One of the questions that often comes up is what’s the difference between fastText and Word2Vec? Aren’t they both the same?

 <t th hi is s> this

 The last item is a special sequence.
-Here’s a visual example of how the neighboring word this is modeled in learning the representation for the word visual (remember: a meaning of a word, is inferred by the company it keeps).
+Here’s a visual example of how the neighboring word this is represented in learning to predict the word visual based on the sentence “this is a visual example” (remember: the meaning of a word, is inferred by the company it keeps).

 The intuition behind fastText is that by using a bag of character n-grams, you can learn representations for morphologically rich languages.

 For example, in languages such as German, certain phrases are expressed as a single word.
-The phrase table tennis, for example, is written in as Tischtennis.
-In plain vanilla Word2Vec you’ll learn the representation of
+The phrase table tennis, for instance, is written in as Tischtennis.
+In plain vanilla Word2Vec, you’ll learn the representation of

 tischtennis separately.
 This makes it harder to infer that